Contextual Bandits with Stage-wise Constraints: High Probability Constraint Satisfaction

 \begin{remark} It is important to note that the high probability constrained setting described above cannot be solved for multi-armed bandits (MABs).
-This is because there is no generalization among the arms/actions in MABs, and thus, we cannot have an estimate of the cost of an arm without pulling it, which may itself violate the constraint (Eq.\ref{eq:high-prob-constraint}).
+This is because there is no generalization among the arms/actions in MABs, and thus, we cannot have an estimate of the cost of an arm without pulling it, which may itself violate the constraint~\eqref{eq:high-prob-constraint}.
 In other words, pulling the safe action/arm, $x_0$, does not give us any information about the cost of the other arms in MABs.
 Thus, only interaction with decision sets $\mathcal A_t$ that allow for the safe exploration of progressively better actions may yield provable guarantees.
-We capture this intuition via a geometric condition on the decision sets $\mathcal A_t$ known as star convexity.\end{remark}
+We capture this intuition via a geometric condition on the decision sets $\mathcal A_t$ known as star-convexity.
+This is in contrast with the in-expectation constrained setting that we study in Section~\ref{section::expectation_constraints}, where it is possible to guarantee safety by playing a distribution over the arms.
+Extensions to reinforcement learning, such as in~\cite{amani2021safe}, follow the same in-expectation structure that we study in Section~\ref{section::expectation_constraints} and cannot be achieved in the high probability setting studied in this section. \end{remark}

-\begin{definition}[star convex set] We call a set $\mathcal{A}$ star convex around a point $x \in \mathcal{A}$ if for all other points $a \in \mathcal{A}$, the ray $[x,a ]$ (the line between $x$ and $a$) is in $\mathcal{A}$.
-The family of star convex sets is rich enough to contain all convex sets (i.e. any convex set is also star convex). \end{definition}
+\begin{definition}[star-convex set] We call a set $\mathcal{A}$ star-convex around a point $x \in \mathcal{A}$ if for all other points $a \in \mathcal{A}$, the ray $[x,a ]$ (the line between $x$ and $a$) is in $\mathcal{A}$.
+When all action sets are star convex centered around $x_0$ the family of star-convex sets is rich enough to contain all convex sets (i.e.,~any convex set is star-convex). \end{definition}

-It is worth noting that all convex sets are also star convex.
-Thus, definition~\ref{definition::star_convex} subsumes the case where the $\mathcal A_t$ are convex.
-Assuming the sets $\mathcal A_t$ are star convex is weaker than assuming they are convex.
-In this section, we first propose an algorithm for the {\em contextual linear bandit} setting described above, provide its regret analysis under the assumption that all action sets $\mathcal A_t$ are star convex, prove a lower-bound for it, discuss how this setting can be extended to multiple constraints, and finally conclude with a set of experimental results as a proof of concept.
+Definition~\ref{definition::star_convex} subsumes the case where the action sets $\mathcal A_t$ are convex, and thus, assuming $\mathcal A_t$'s are star-convex is weaker than assuming that they are convex.
+In this section, we make the following assumption: \begin{assumption} All action sets $\mathcal{A}_t$ are star convex centered around the safe action $x_0$. \end{assumption}

+Here we first propose an algorithm for the high probability {\em contextual linear bandit} setting described above.
+We provide its regret analysis under Assumption~\ref{assumption::star_convex_all_sets}, prove a lower-bound for it, discuss how this setting can be extended to multiple constraints, and finally conclude with a set of experimental results as a proof of concept.